N0tHider/RandomProjects/README.md

     <i>HTML · CSS · JavaScript</i>
 </p>

-These projects are small things that I programmed to make things easier in my day to day, and I'm making them available in case anyone wants to use them.
+These projects are small things that I programmed to make things easier in my day to day, and I'm making them available in case anyone wants to use.

 ## ***Information for each project:***<br>
 ### [GmodAutoOpen]